Jakobraun/NPSPassXpire/README.md

 These files are excluded by `.gitignore`.
 No credentials are intentionally written by the application, but Microsoft Graph authentication and report handling should still follow the organization's security policies.

 ## Current limitations

-- Password expiration is calculated as the last password change plus a hard-coded 180 days.
-Confirm that this matches the tenant's authoritative policy before relying on the report.
 - Site matching is name-based rather than UPN- or email-based, so duplicate or unusually formatted names may match incorrectly.
 - Multiple simultaneous instances use the same temporary status files and may interfere with one another.
 - The scripts are not digitally signed.
 The launcher uses `ExecutionPolicy Bypass` for the process.